SMS Cap Trafalgar: Sinking

 Just as it seemed that the fires on Carmania were out of control, Cap Trafalgar veered off, lowering lifeboats as she heeled over to port.
 A shell below the waterline had opened several compartments, and the ship was rapidly sinking, although the colliers later rescued 279 sailors.
 Fifty-one were killed in the fighting or the sinking (other reports say sixteen or seventeen people died), including Captain Wirth.
 Carmania was also heavily damaged, listing severely and burning, with nine dead and many wounded.
 It was at this point that the German armed merchant cruiser arrived; however, with British warships nearby, its captain feared a trap, since many ships had heard the SOS calls of the Cap Trafalgar, which, though in German code, had been supplemented by messages from the Carmania with the British code.
 The Kronprinz Wilhelm sailed away without engaging.

 The Carmania was listing badly and fires burned, while the bridge communication and navigation equipment were largely destroyed.
 She limped south, hoping to meet a British cruiser in the area.
 When rescue arrived on the 15th, the ship and crew likely had only a day or two before sinking.
-The next day Carmania was escorted into Pernambuco by other Royal Navy vessels even as Cap Trafalgar survivors were rescued by the collier Eleonore Woermann and taken to Buenos Aires.
+The next day Carmania was escorted into Pernambuco by other Royal Navy vessels.
+It appears that the German base at Trindade ceased to be maintained after this battle.

+Some 300 Cap Trafalgar survivors were rescued by the collier Eleonore Woermann and taken to Buenos Aires.
 Most were interned for the duration of the war on Argentina's Martín García Island.

-It appears that the German base at Trindade ceased to be maintained after this battle.
+The higher ranking officers were given parole to remain in Buenos Aires.
+Some of the crew escaped from imprisonment and either settled in Argentina or attempted to return to Germany.
+In 1918, the remaining crew were relocated to the Immigrant's Hotel in Buenos Aires.
+After the end of the War, approximately 100 of the Cap Trafalgar's crew who remained in Argentina wished to return to Germany and they were repatriated in September and October 1919.